dinusha92/istio-resources/README.md

 </details>

-Navigate inside the root directory of the downloaded project and then navigate inside *istio-installation/istio* directory.
+Navigate inside the root directory of the downloaded project and then navigate inside *istio-installation* directory.
 ```
-cd istio-resources/istio-installation/istio
+cd istio-resources/istio-installation
 ```
 Apply the manifest yamls on the Kubernetes cluster.

 ```
-kubectl apply -f .
+./istio-install.sh
 ```
 Verify the status of the Istio installation by checking if the pods are in the READY state as shown belowe.
 ```